Net-ng/kansha/doc/contribute.rst

 Direct contribution
 ^^^^^^^^^^^^^^^^^^^

 First, you'll need to prepare your :ref:`develenv`.
+Keep the virtual environment activated, or activate it.

 Like many other Python projects, we use `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ to write the documentation, and `Sphinx <http://sphinx-doc.org/>`_ and `Readthedocs <https://readthedocs.org/>`_ to format it into HTML pages.